anders-wiggers/visualization-of-school-data/data/fetch/README.md

 ## Deployment

-The Script run through all instructions in the instructions folder.
-An inscrution is a `json` file which contains a set of instructions for the script to execture on each site.
+The Script runs through all instructions in the `instructions` folder.
+An instruction is a `json` file which contains a set of instructions for the script to execute.
+Each relevant excel sheet has been given a fetch instruction

 ### Instructions